If your hearing aid is broken, don’t despair as we’ll repair

 Will my hearing aid settings be saved during the repair?

 If your hearing device is digital your current settings will be stored and will not be affected by the repair.
 On occasions we may not be able to store the settings of your hearing device.
 When this happens, we will return the hearing aid to you unrepaired and recommend you seek advice from a local independent hearing aid centre.
 We do this as your hearing aid would need to be reprogrammed after repair which would require you to have a new hearing evaluation.
 At Key to Hearing we will not reprogram a hearing aid without completing a hearing evaluation.

 If you have an NHS hearing aid in the first instance you should contact your local NHS Audiology department to see if they can assist.
 If they cannot help, then you are welcome to contact us to see if we can.

 Can you replace broken shells on In-the-ear or Completely-in-the-canal hearing devices, power moulds or custom sleeves?

 Cracks and fractures cannot normally be repaired and the components would need to be reshelled.
-In this instance, we would recommend that you contact us before sending your hearing aid to us for diagnosis.
+In this instance, we would recommend that you contact a hearing care professional local to where you live.